 Summary

-- The tariffs at issue are estimated at more than $170 billion, but refund eligibility and procedures remain unclear, and actual repayment could take years.
+- The tariffs at issue are estimated at more than $170 billion, but whether refunds will be granted and the process are uncertain.

 Forecast Trend Report by Period

-According to Walter Bloomberg on the 27th (local time), many small and midsize companies—along with large corporations such as FedEx and L'Oréal—have joined class-action litigation.
-Companies are seeking refunds of tariffs already paid, citing the unlawful ruling.
+According to Walter Bloomberg on the 27th (local time), many small and midsize companies, including major corporations such as FedEx and L'Oréal, have joined the class action.
+Companies are seeking refunds of tariffs already paid, citing the ruling that deemed the measures illegal.

 The tariffs at issue are estimated at more than $170 billion.
-However, whether refunds will be granted and the procedures for doing so remain uncertain, and it has been suggested that actual repayment could take years.
+However, whether refunds will be granted and the process remain uncertain, and it has been suggested that it could take years before any repayment is made.

-As lawsuits surge, pressure on companies to recoup costs is rising, while the administration is also facing expanding fiscal and policy burdens.
+As litigation surges, pressure on companies to recoup costs is mounting, while the administration is also facing growing fiscal and policy burdens.

 JH Kim